-Deion Sanders Still Sees Patriots As NFL’s Best Despite Loss To Ravens
+NESN

 Plenty of people are ripping the New England Patriots after their 37-20 loss to the Baltimore Ravens, but not Deion Sanders.

-On NFL Network’s “NFL Total Access,” former defensive back DeAngelo Hall asked the two-time Super Bowl champion who the best team in the NFL is following the Patriots’ loss Sunday night.
-And Sanders answered with something that would bring a smile to Patriots fans’ faces.
+On NFL Network’s “NFL Total Access,” former defensive back DeAngelo Hall asked the two-time Super Bowl champion who the best team in the NFL is following the Patriots’ loss Sunday night, and Sanders answered with something that would bring a smile to Patriots fans’ faces.

 “You must think we doing boxing,” Sanders said.
 “Because if you think we knockout the champs, you get the number one seed.
 No, no, no. It don’t work like that.
 First of all, there ain’t too many Lamar Jackson’s in this league that can do that with a running game like they feature in Baltimore.
 The Patriots are still the dogs.
 The Patriots have the No. 2 defense and probably, I haven’t checked the statistics, probably still the number one offense, or two, or three.
 But no matter what it is they are still the best.
-They just lost a game man.
+They just lost a game, man.
 They didn’t lose who they are.
 They just lost the game.
 And I’m pretty darn sure they’re going to face the Ravens again probably in the second round of the playoffs and there will be adjustments made.
 I can’t wait to see the second matchup.”

 Check out the full exchange:

-It’s rather satisfying to hear someone talk some sense after a Patriots loss, not act like the world is ending.
+It’s rather satisfying to hear someone speak logically after a Patriots loss, rather than act like the world is ending.
 After all, New England has only lost one regular-season game this season.